cocos/cocos-engine/EngineErrorMap.md

 ### 16304

 Skin material may need more accurate calculations, please select a head model of standard size, check the isGlobalStandardSkinObject option in the MeshRender component.

+### 16305

+The reflection camera is invalid, please set the reflection camera.